18F/navair-pa/README.md

 - The 18F Tock code for billing time to this project is NAVAIR Path Analysis #903
 - [18F staffing issue](https://github.com/18F/staffing-and-resources/issues/501)

-## Project team and roles

-### 18F

-**T.C.
-Baxter (Engineering)** Leads data analysis as front and backend developer.
-Assesses data and data schema to frame possible improvements.

-**Andrew Suprenant (Product Manager and Lead)** — Articulate vision for engagement in collaboration with the product owner.
-Regularly select work of highest value to be prioritized in sprints.
-Cultivate alignment of product owner, development team, and key stakeholders.
-Identify and work to resolve obstacles.
-Highlight and work to mitigate risk.
-Ensure progress moves forward and that the 18F team delivers.

-**Kathryn Connolly (Account Manager)** — Provide support to project team and serves as liaison between NAVAIR and 18F.

-## Risks and mitigations

-**Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
-**Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.

-**Risk:** Time is, by design, short.
-This engagement can go many ways as we define our eventual scope.
-**Mitigation:** Team to commit to a path early on and dig in.
-Partner accepts that the work done will not be a comprehensive review of everything that is possible.

-**Risk:** Important concerns go unaddressed until they swell into larger problems.
-**Mitigation:** Surface obstacles and anxieties early so we can address them as they arise.